15 Top-Rated Things to Do in Leavenworth, WA

 And it's not only in-town things to do and places to visit that attract such a crowd.
 Stunning mountain backdrops and national forests surround Leavenworth.
 And, outdoor excursions span the entire year with a surplus of ski resorts and sno-parks nearby for winter fun, and plenty of great hiking trails and campgrounds close to Leavenworth, too.

-Only two hours east of the Emerald City, this unique mountain town is one of the best weekend getaways from Seattle.
-For sightseeing ideas during your visit to "Bavaria in Washington," read our list of the top things to do in Leavenworth.
+This unique mountain town is one of the best weekend getaways from Seattle, only two hours away.
+For sightseeing ideas during your visit, read our list of the top things to do in Leavenworth.

-A big draw to Leavenworth is the many festivals that take place amid the Bavarian architecture.
+A big draw to Leavenworth is the many annual festivals and events that take place amid the Bavarian architecture.
 A different city celebration occurs every month, from the Bavarian Icefest in January to the Christmas Lighting Festival in December.

 Festivals range from Bavarian traditions to themed celebrations of the season.
 Maifest is one event not to miss, typically taking place over Mother's Day weekend with dancing, music, and a parade.
 A similar but different celebration occurs during the Washington State Autumn Leaf Festival in the fall.